jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/6-Sandbox.md

 7. Co-evolution: The evolution of one species is often intimately linked to the evolution of other species within the same ecosystem.
 This reciprocal process, known as co-evolution, can lead to the development of intricate ecological relationships and the emergence of complex, interdependent communities of living things.
 The co-evolution of flowering plants and their pollinators, such as bees and butterflies, is a prime example of this principle.

 ===

+With each step, tools emulated life's journey and got more complex, self-sufficient, and self-aware.
+A virus will never know where it is, it simply performs its function until it dies.
+A bug can decide where its going but still has no control over when or why.
+A mammal has more control and awareness.
+The point it, the longer an ecosystem evolves, it adds more lifeforms with more sensory inputs analyzed by bigger brains and therefore getting more self-awareness.

+I often wonder how my speech impediment would have changed in earlier times.
+At least in nomadic times, I think it might have been an advantage.
+Tracking game, avoiding predators, evading competitors, it might help to be naturally quiet.
+But as society grew, I likely would have missed out and been explained within the stories of the time as simpleton of some kind.

+Of course I don't know this, but I only mean to illustrate a point that the many different personalities, body types, mental abilities, and other characteristics in humans, has genetic roots in people sitting by a fire thousands of years ago, and we carry all these with us today for no other reason that we can't get rid of these ghosts from our past.

+The unique human groups often evolved separately, but migration interactions meant there was interbreeding to varying degrees.
+Today 1%-5% of our DNA is from "archaic humans", especially neanderthal and denisovan.
+This small percentage isn't enough to make a difference, but enough for DNA researches to track our history.